dfkaye/dfkaye-blog/content/_index.md

 At content/_index.md, using layouts/index.html.
 -->

 You have found David Kaye's blog, focused almost entirely on front-end web development topics.

-## Work in progress

-What you see is a [Hugo](https://gohugo.io) blog under construction.
+Blog is built with [Hugo](https://gohugo.io).

 I have blogged previously with [wordpress](https://dfkaye.wordpress.com/) and on [github](http://dfkaye.github.io/) using [hexo](https://github.com/hexojs/hexo).